-Rates of good metabolic health in American adults is concerningly low– Currently, only 12% of Americans meet the criteria for metabolic health.
-Even individuals within normal weight ranges aren’t necessarily metabolically healthy, and may still exhibit elevated glucose levels and cholesterol levels.
+Rates of good metabolic health in American adults are concerningly low.
+Currently, only 12% of Americans meet the criteria for metabolic health.
+Even people within normal weight ranges aren’t necessarily metabolically healthy and may still show elevated glucose levels and cholesterol levels.

-Perhaps not coincidentally, average sleep duration has inversely decreased from 9 hours per night from 100 years ago, to about 6.8 hours per night today.
+Not coincidentally, average sleep duration has decreased from 9 hours per night from 100 years ago to about 6.8 hours per night today.

 Your metabolism is a fundamental component of overall health.
 It’s essentially your body’s ability to process, utilize, and store energy from the food you eat.

 We can get a sense of our metabolic health by looking at our blood sugar levels, insulin, cholesterol, blood pressure, and weight.